hhvm/user-documentation/guides/hhvm/06-experimental-builds/02-nix-packages.md

 hhvm --version
 ```

-The above configuration is tested on Nix 2.9.1.
-The configuration for older Nix
+The above configuration is tested on nix 2.9.1.
+The configuration for older nix
 might be different.

 ## Specifying HHVM Versions